CVEProject/cvelistV5/README.md

 ## Releases

 This repository includes [release versions](https://github.com/CVEProject/cvelistV5/releases) of all current CVE Records generated from the official CVE Services API.
-All times are listed in [Greenwich Mean Time (GMT)](https://en.wikipedia.org/wiki/Greenwich_Mean_Time).
+All times are listed in [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 Each release contains a description of CVEs added or updated since the last release, and an Assets section containing the downloads.
 Note that the zip files are quite large and so will take some time to download.
 * Baseline downloads are issued at the end of each day at midnight and posted under Assets in the following file name format: `Year-Month-Day_all_CVEs_at_midnight.zip`, (e.g., `2024-04-04_all_CVEs_at_midnight.zip`).
 This file remains unchanged for 24 hours.
 If you are updating your CVE List using zip files daily (or less frequently), this is the best one to use.
 * Hourly updates are also provided under Assets using the file name format: `Year-Month-Day _delta_CVEs_at_Hour 00Z.zip`, (e.g., `2024-04-04_delta_CVEs_at_0100Z.zip`).
 This is useful if you need your CVE List to be accurate hourly.
 Be aware that this file only contains the deltas since the baseline zip file.